 Have you ever looked totally amazing and wanted to snap a photo to share with your crush, only to realize you’ve got a pimple the size of Mount Everest on your right cheek?
 I know I have.
-But fear not, the answer is here in the form of a half-face selfie.
+It used to be an epic conundrum, but fear not — the answer is here in the form of a half-face selfie.

-They don’t need to know that one side of you looks less than 10/10 right now.
+Nobody needs to know that one side of you looks less than 10/10 right now.
 A well-positioned photo of just half your face can still look fabulous.
-And, a half-face selfie has an alluring element of artsiness to it as well.
-But, get it wrong, and you might end up looking like you can’t aim the camera correctly!
+And a half-face selfie has an alluring element of artsiness to it as well.
+But get it wrong, and you might end up looking like you can’t aim the camera correctly!

 1) Know your sides

 To find your good side, look at the corners of your lips.
 Does one side lift up slightly higher than the other?
 That’s your good side.
 If you aren’t sure, you can also find it by holding a piece of paper over one side of your face at a time and noticing the difference between the two sides.
 Still not sure?
 Turn your face slightly to one side and then the other.
 Look for more defined cheekbones and brow arches.
-You can take two selfies from different angles and compare them on your phone if you need to.
+You can always take two selfies from different angles and compare them on your phone, too.

 2) Pick your shadows

-The good thing about half-face selfies is you can choose your lighting to all the unflattering shadows fall outside the photo.
-A bright light shining on the left side of your face will probably give you a rather large and wonky shadow of your nose on the right side.
+The good thing about half-face selfies is you can choose your lighting, so all the unflattering shadows fall outside the photo.
+A bright light shining on the left side of your face will probably give you a rather wonky shadow of your nose on the right side.
 But it doesn’t matter!
 No one will see it.
 This means you can pick the best lighting without worrying about the shadows.
-Bright, light, and perfect, no need to worry that the other half looks like a gremlin.
+Bright and warm, no need to worry that the other half looks like a gremlin.

 3) Perfect closeup

 Since half your face won’t be in the photo, your camera will need to be pretty close to your face, otherwise it’s just a regular selfie!
 This means you’ve got to be ready for a closeup.
 Smooth skin, bright eyes, and fresh hair are all crucial for a good half-face selfie.
-If you aren’t a pro with makeup or just don’t’ want to wear any, selfie editing tools like smoothing skin and brightening undereye circles can make sure you’re looking your best.
-No one wants the pores on their nose to be the centre of attention.
+If you aren’t a pro with makeup or just don’t want to wear any, selfie editing tools like smoothing skin and brightening under-eye circles can make sure you’re looking your best.
+No one wants the pores on their nose to be the center of attention.

 4) More than two halves

 It might sound silly, but your face has more than two halves.
 Sure, you might have found that your left side is your good side, but what about the top and bottom halves?
-If you’ve got particularly stunning eyes (lucky!), then a photo of your face’s top half will be much more attractive than the right or left side.
-If you’ve got a great jawline and luscious lips, then the bottom half will probably be a great half-face selfie.
+If you've got particularly stunning eyes (lucky!), then a photo of your face's top half will be much more attractive than the right or left side.
+If you've got a great jawline and luscious lips, then the bottom half will probably make for an awesome half-face selfie.
 Get experimental and see what works for you!

 Although only one side of your face will be in the photo, you still need to think about the other half of the picture.
 Your face might look cute, but no one will care if the other half of the photo is your messy bedroom.

-If you’re using an object like a blanket or your hair to cover half your face, consider if it is clean?
+If you're using an object like a blanket or your hair to cover half your face, check to make sure it's clean.
 Is your hair greasy?
 You need make sure the focus is on your face, not the rest of the photo.